Tom Lewis (actor)

 Tom Lewis is an English actor.
-He is known for his roles in the HBO television series Gentleman Jack, the Channel 4 crime drama Patience as well as the film Redeeming Love.
+He is known for playing Michael in the Universal Pictures film Redeeming Love.
+He is also known for his roles in the HBO television series Gentleman Jack and the Channel 4 legal drama Patience.

 Early life

-Lewis was born and grew up on a council estate in Leeds.
+Lewis was born and grew up on a council estate in Leeds, Yorkshire.
 On his upbringing, Lewis said: "Luckily, my family backed my ambitions as much as they could.
 They said if you want to do it, then do it, we just can't help you financially."

-He worked behind the bar at the Leeds Playhouse before Maxine Peake persuaded him to apply to RADA (Royal Academy of Dramatic Art) where he then trained for three years on a full scholarship.
+After school, he worked behind the bar at the Leeds Playhouse before Maxine Peake persuaded him to apply to RADA (Royal Academy of Dramatic Art) where he then trained for three years on a full scholarship.

 Whilst still a teenager in training at RADA, Lewis graduated early when he was cast in a leading role in the historical drama series Gentleman Jack.
 The series was a huge success, with Lucy Mangan at The Guardian noting: "Sally Wainwright has assembled a cast with the chops to handle anything thrown at them".

-He also had early television roles in A Discovery of Witches and Shakespeare & Hathaway: Private Investigators.